cartesi/docs/cartesi-rollups/development/running-the-application.md

 You can run your application in 2 different modes — **production** or **NoNodo**.

-NoNodo is a light local Cartesi node for development and testing that does not require Docker.
+NoNodo is a light development tool that does not require Docker.

 ## Production Mode